 Dating back to the 15th century, terrazzo has advanced through the years.
-New developments in epoxies, polyesters, latex and other materials have expanded installation methods, which now include precast terrazzo, cementitious terrazzo and thin-set epoxy terrazzo.
+New developments in epoxies, polyesters, latex and other materials have expanded installation methods, which now include precast terrazzo, cementitious terrazzo, and thin-set epoxy terrazzo.
 Doyle Dickerson Terrazzo provides services in all three areas, working with clients to plan the process in detail.

-THIN-SET EPOXY TERRAZZO
+THIN-SET EPOXY TERRAZZO INSTALLATION

 Lowest life cycle cost of any flooring option on the market today.

 Epoxy terrazzo is the best thin-set system available.
 Thin-set epoxy terrazzo offers the lowest maintenance costs over time and the quickest pour-to-grind installation time.
-With new advancements in epoxies, epoxy terrazzo is more stronger and more durable than traditional terrazzo systems.
+With new advancements in epoxies, epoxy terrazzo is stronger and more durable than traditional terrazzo systems.
 This system is less susceptible to cracking as well.
-Because of the material’s light weight and and thin size at 1/4″ or 3/8″, it is suitable for any commercial and residential application.
+Because of the material’s lightweight and thin size at 1/4″ or 3/8″, it is suitable for any commercial and residential application.
 It also can be considered for multistory use.
 However, what really makes epoxy terrazzo ideal for projects is its flexible design opportunities.
 Epoxy terrazzo provides plenty of colors to choose from and can even incorporate a logo in accurate detail.